q3alique/FlexiGate/README.md

 ### 4. **Download Files**
    - Files can be downloaded directly from the server using either the browser or `curl`.
    - Supports downloading files from nested directories.
+   - Files can now be downloaded directly by accessing their full path from the server URL.

+### 5. **Command-Line Interface (CLI)**
+   - FlexiGate includes an interactive CLI to manage files and directories without leaving the application.
+The CLI supports the following commands:
+     - **ls / dir**: List files in the current directory.
+     - **tree**: Display the directory structure.
+     - **cp**: Copy a file from one location to another.
+     - **mv**: Move or rename a file.
+     - **rm**: Remove a file.
+     - **cd**: Change directories.
+     - **cd ..**: Navigate up one directory level.
+     - **show**: Display upload, download, and file listing commands.
+     - **show file**: Display download commands for a specific file.
+     - **interfaces**: Display the current listening interfaces of the server.
+     - **exit**: Quit the CLI.

+### 6. **Display Listening Interfaces**
+   - The interfaces command allows you to display all the network interfaces the server is listening on, including both loopback and external IPs.

+### 7. **HTTP Status Codes**
+   - FlexiGate displays HTTP status codes (e.g., 200, 404) for each request made to the server, providing better visibility into the status of file transfers.

 ## Usage Examples